McGuire Law Offices, An Association of Professionals

 Alimony FAQ's

 Alimony is one of the most frequently contested issues in Florida divorce cases.
 Understanding how spousal support is determined, whether it applies to your situation, and how long it may last can make a major difference in your financial future.
-At McGuire Megna Attorneys, we believe in equipping our clients with knowledge.
+At McGuire Law Offices, we believe in equipping our clients with knowledge.
 These FAQs address the most important aspects of alimony law in Clearwater and throughout Pinellas County, giving you a clear foundation to make informed decisions during and after divorce.

 How is alimony different from child support?